steve2700/Blog-Backend-/README.md

 # Blog Application

 Welcome to the Blog Application!
 This application allows users to create, manage, and share blog posts.

+## Tech Stack

+The backend of this application is built using the following technologies:

+- Node.js: JavaScript runtime for server-side development.
+- Express: Fast, unopinionated, minimalist web framework for Node.js.
+- MongoDB: NoSQL database for storing blog posts, users, and related data.
+- Mongoose: MongoDB object modeling for Node.js.
+- Multer: Middleware for handling file uploads.
+- Sharp: High-performance image resizing library.
+- JSON Web Tokens (JWT): Authentication and authorization mechanism.
+- Nodemailer: Module for sending emails (used for user registration, etc.).

+## Third-Party APIs

+The Blog Application integrates with the following third-party APIs:

+- Google OAuth: Used for user authentication.
+- Firebase Storage: Cloud storage service for storing profile images.
+- (Any other third-party APIs you are using)

 ## Getting Started